-The BEST Ways To Use Wool Around The Home And Garden
+The BEST Uses For Wool Around The Home & Garden

 When you mention pure wool, most people think of a woolly jumper.
 However, wool has lots of amazing characteristics which make it useful in so many more ways than a knitted sweater!

 If you looked at a pure wool fibre under the microscope, you’d see lots of tiny scales.
 These are used to naturally control the environment around it by reactively opening and closing; pure wool fibres absorb air and moisture to maintain temperature and humidity… a bit like a natural thermostat.
 The fibres also appear to be serrated which helps them to stick together and trap even more air to aid this process.

 As a material pure wool is an exceptional insulator, offers wonderful impact protection, and is malleable and easy to work with.

 As it grows, wool fibres sequester carbon, taking it out of the atmosphere and storing it in the same way that trees do.

 Then, at the end of its life, wool then completely biodegrades in 6-12 months, in the right conditions, and can even add valuable nutrients back into the soil.